pikesley/ultron/README.md

     ultron
     bundle
     rake

+Or just

+    gem install ultron

-To actually use it you need an API key and secret which you can get from [here](https://developer.marvel.com/signup), put them into `.env` like this
+To actually use it you need an API keypair which you can get from [here](https://developer.marvel.com/signup), put them into `.env` like this

     PUBLIC_KEY: this_r_public_key
     PRIVATE_KEY: this_one_r_private_key